Will Germany help you to return to your country of origin?

 1. Financial and operational assistance for voluntary returnees (REAG/GARP)

-For more than 30 years, the Federal Government and the states (Länder) have promoted voluntary return (or onward migration), through the Reintegration and Emigration Programme for Asylum-Seekers in Germany (REAG) and the Government-Assisted Repatriation Programme (GARP), which cover travel expenses and provide a transport allowance as well as a financial start-up assistance for migrants with specific nationalities.
+For 40 years, the German Government and the states (Länder) have promoted voluntary return (or onward migration), through the Reintegration and Emigration Programme for Asylum-Seekers in Germany (REAG) and the Government-Assisted Repatriation Programme (GARP), which cover travel expenses and provide a transport allowance as well as financial start-up assistance for migrants with specific nationalities.
 All programmes are implemented by the International Organization for Migration (IOM).